ooade/NextSimpleStarter/readme.md

 - Add publish directory `out`.

 ### Deploy to Gitpod
-<a href="https://gitpod.io/#https://github.com/ooade/NextSimpleStarter">Click here</a> to deploy on Gitpod
+<a href="https://gitpod.io/#https://github.com/ooade/NextSimpleStarter">Click here</a> to deploy on Gitpod.

 ### Contribution